bguiz/blog-bguiz/src/posts/2024-12-19-marketing-funnel-applied-developer-audiences.md

 Image source: [Developer Relations](https://www.devrel.agency/book), Chapter 2, Lewko & Parton

 The DevRel team should map out multiple developer journeys.
-One per targeted developer persona.
+One per targeted *developer persona*.
 (Note that developer personas should be discovered or selected prior.)
 The touchpoints in these developer journeys will likely have significant overlap.
 However, do note that different developers can experience the same touchpoint differently.
 Thus the friction points they encounter may be different.

 ## Metrics and Return on Investment